Arthshila Art Studios

 The Sculpture Studio offers facilities for metal casting and stone carving.
 A wood-cum-coke fired foundry has been set up for forging sculptures of clay/wax or plaster-of-paris molds using readily available local material.
 It stocks drill machines, grinders, air blowers, and other sculpting tools cum materials.

-Art Symposia
+Symposia 2024

 Symposia 2018